-So I hunkered down for a month and wrote the document below.
-It expresses the Christianity that I have believed to be true since the moment of my conversion experience.
+A while back I responded to repeated requests that I articulate my personal theology by writing the 14-point document below, which expresses the Christianity that I have believed to be true since the moment of my sudden conversion experience.

 In February of 2012, I and a small group of people who had read and liked my mini-manifesto quietly started a Facebook page called Unfundamentalist Christians.
 We put my document under the page’s What We Believe tab, and then just … sat back to see what happened.
-I personally did almost nothing to promote that page, because I did not want to influence its growth.
-I didn’t care if it grew; I just wanted the theology available for people like me who might want it.
-But if it did grow, I wanted to make sure it did so organically.
+I personally did nothing to promote the UC Facebook page, because I did not want to influence its growth; I wanted it to grow organically or not at all.

-As of this writing, the page has 12,500 members.
-The admin team of that page has done a phenomenal job with it.
+As of this (updated on 3/6/2014) writing, the UC Facebook page has 31,800 members.
+The admin team of that page has done a terrific job with it.
 I’m as proud of what those guys do over there as I am of anything I’ve ever been part of.

 Generally speaking (because do any two people anywhere believe the exact same things?) we here at UC hold that: